albar965/littlenavmap-manual/src/en/INTRO.rst

 (``Empty Airport``).
 This behavior can be switched off in the ``Options`` dialog on the page :ref:`map`.

-This helps to avoid airports with scenery elements.
+This helps to avoid airports with no scenery elements.

 The criteria below are used to calculate the rating.
 Each item gives one
 star: